BowlOfSoup/jira-slackbot/README.md

 ## Installation

 This *bot* can run on any environment with [NodeJS](https://nodejs.org) installed.
-Development tip: If you want to run it in the background you can use e.g. [tmux](https://tmux.github.io/).
+If you want to run it in the background see paragraph _Run in background_ below.

 ```javascript
 git clone https://github.com/BowlOfSoup/jira-slackbot.git